MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

     example.com.
 3600 IN SVCB 0 svc.example.net.

-In Alias Mode, Target MUST be the name of a domain that has SVCB, AAAA, or A records.
+In AliasMode, TargetName MUST be the name of a domain that has SVCB, AAAA, or A records.
 It MUST NOT be equal to the owner name, as this would cause a loop.

-Note that the SVCB record's owner name MAY be the canonical name of a CNAME record, and the Target MAY be the owner of a CNAME record.
+Note that the SVCB record's owner name MAY be the canonical name of a CNAME record, and the TargetName MAY be the owner of a CNAME record.
 Clients and recursive resolvers MUST follow CNAMEs as normal.

 To avoid unbounded alias chains, clients and recursive resolvers MUST impose a limit on the total number of SVCB aliases they will follow for each resolution request.
-This limit MUST NOT be zero, i.e. implementations MUST be able to follow at least one Alias Mode record.
+This limit MUST NOT be zero, i.e. implementations MUST be able to follow at least one AliasMode record.
 The exact value of this limit is left to implementations.

-For compatibility and performance, zone owners SHOULD NOT configure their zones to require following multiple Alias Mode records.
+For compatibility and performance, zone owners SHOULD NOT configure their zones to require following multiple AliasMode records.

 As legacy clients will not know to use this record, service operators will likely need to retain fallback AAAA and A records